zenika-open-source/promote-open-source-project/README.md

 <summary>⭐ Make your project trustable before publishing to social networks</summary>
 <p>

-> A minimum amount of stars makes your project more trustable than a project with zero star.
-Ask people you know to support your project before doing a public announcement on social medias.
+> Most visitors will check how many stars the project got before considering using it.
+A minimum amount of stars makes your project more trustable than a project with zero star.
+This is why you should ask people you know to support your project before doing a public announcement on social medias.

 </p>
 </details>